newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/dba-resolution-foreign.md

 > **Why do I need this?**
 >
-> You will need to share a copy of the resolution with the New Jersey Department of Treasury when you authorize your business.
+> You need to share a copy of the resolution with the New Jersey Department of Treasury when you authorize your business.